 Book a trusted pet sitter on moving day

 Even with extensive planning and stress relief efforts, moving day can still send well-behaved pups into a tailspin.
 Scheduling boarding or pet-sitting ahead of time can give your dog a calm space to relax while you unpack box after box.
 Plus, you’ll avoid fearful runaway incidents and anxiety episodes, as you continuously run in and out of your new home.

-The bottom line about cross-country moves for your pets
+The bottom line about a cross-country move with a dog

 Moving is a stressful endeavour for everyone involved—including your canine companion.
-However, you can take numerous anxiety-busting actions, like maintaining routine and purchasing stimulating toys to ward off any potential anxiety before the big day.
+And managing a cross-country move with a dog is more of a challenge.
+Prepare ahead of time to minimise stress for your and your pet.
+You can take numerous anxiety-busting actions, like maintaining routine and purchasing stimulating toys to ward off any potential anxiety before the big day.